Socionics: Pedagogical socionics

-The concepts and methods of socionics are widely used in pedagogy, this collaboration creates a new scientific branch – pedagogical socionics.
+The concepts and methods of socionics are used in pedagogy, this collaboration creates a new scientific branch – pedagogical socionics.

 Pletuhina noted that the parent, trainer or teacher, who knows the theory of socionics, who also understands an idea of the "image of a socionics type" and who can determine the child's personality type with a sufficient degree of probability can use those opportunities of the individual approaches that socionics provides to raise and educate a child.

 The role that socionics takes in the educational process is not limited to being a teacher's tool for the managing process.
 It is also a base for development and improving the educational system and for preparing staff.
 Teachers armed with socionics technology can consciously establish relationships with other people and increase efficiency of their pedagogical skills.
 Rational implementation of intertype relationships can push educational process to become more intensive and increase students' motivation.

 Socionics is also researched practical methods and techniques dedicated to evaluation person's individual psychological values to prognoses professional success.
 Keneva, Marchenko, and Minaev argue that socionics might become a theoretical base for personal-oriented educational technologies.

-Socionics in astronautics

-In Star City conducted number of science seminars based on socionics methods and person typology to training space crews.
-Forming space crews by socionics methods was a central topic at the International conference on space researches, at the Space Forum 2011 and at the conference "Piloted flights into Space".

-Aviation socionics

-According to order of the Ministry of transport of Russian Federation Flight Standards Department approved a default application "Training of pilots in the field of human factor", which expects basic socionics knowledge not only among pilots and other crew members, but also prognosing interaction in air crews by socionics methods.

-To improve interaction among crew members, specialists of Saint Petersburg University examined 2330 people by socionics methods, including university students; aircrews of airlines; air traffic controllers; professors from almost all flight academies of Russia; delegates from Azerbaijan, Russia, Kazakhstan, Uzbekistan, Ukraine, and Estonia.

-This database represents result of 10 years of scientific work.
-In their research, authors are relying on fundamental works of the Kyiv School of Socionics, International Institute of Socionics, publications in journals "Socionics, mentology and personal psychology", "Management and personnel: management psychology, socionics and sociology".